- Optimizely Web Experimentation

 Optimizely Performance Edge is a lightweight experimentation product that delivers significantly faster performance than previous versions of Optimizely.
 It does this by relying on a streamlined "microsnippet" which limits the range of available features.

-Optimizely Performance Edge and Optimizely Web handle multi-page experiments the same way, so all information contained in this article applies to experiments created with either version of Optimizely.
+Optimizely Performance Edge and Optimizely Web Experimentation handle multi-page experiments the same way, so all information contained in this article applies to experiments created with either version of Optimizely.

-In Optimizely, you also have two ways to create a multi-page experiment: from the Experiments dashboard or directly in the Editor.
+You also have two ways to create a multi-page experiment: from the Experiments dashboard or directly in the Editor.
 This article walks you through both options.

 From the Experiments dashboard